"Cutting costs is only a first step, You may not end up a millionaire but cutting expenses and following three rules will allow you to build wealth"

 Yes, I love subscriptions but subscription creep is becoming very common and can add up to a substantial amount over the course of a year.
-To give you an example, it might be great to have a subscription with Netflix but you may also end up with Amazon prime, CBS all access and Hulu, plus a host of other subscriptions such as gym memberships, newspapers, magazines, food preparation, etc....
+To give you an example, it might be great to have a subscription to Netflix but you may also end up with Amazon Prime, Paramount+ (CBS all-access), and Hulu, plus a host of other subscriptions such as gym memberships, newspapers, magazines, food preparation, etc...
 It can really add up.
 I was in the same position when I did my subscription cleansing.
 It began to creep up so I did a complete review.
 Each person has to make choices and for myself.
 I decided to drop my magazine subscriptions but added Apple news ( a lot more for less).
-I changed my gym membership after I found a lower cost gym, but I did ditch NETFLIX while keeping CBS all access; strange, I know but that is what I was using most of the time, plus I still had my good old TV antenna.
+I changed my gym membership after I found a lower-cost gym, but I did ditch NETFLIX while keeping Paramount+ (CBS all access); strange, I know but that is what I was using most of the time, plus I still had my good old TV antenna.
 The point is that subscriptions can add up, but you do not need to ditch everything.
 Like myself you can just modify and find cheaper alternatives, however, overall you can still save enough to make a difference.
 Possible savings are $100 - $200 a month.

 “Cutting your expenses is only a first step.
 You need to ensure the money saved goes into a retirement fund to invest for growth"

 When I was younger, I was spending a lot more on discretionary items so when the day came for myself to make tough choices to cut expenses, I found that it was only a first step.
 You need to follow through with additional steps to complete the path to financial freedom.
 It isn’t complicated but you need to do the following: